Free shipping from 29 € (Germany)

 Physics plays a major role

-Anatomy of horses
+Anatomy of the horse

 Of course, it is also up to the horse owner to check the fit of the shoes regularly.